 - CIVIL PENALTY: Similar to a Decree of Censure, but the physical therapist can be fined.
 The Civil Penalty is listed as formal discipline.

-Arizona Physical Therapy Board Complaint
+AZ Physical Therapy Board Complaint

 Who can file an Arizona Physical Therapy Board Complaint against a physical therapist?
 Patients, health care facilities, other professionals, among others.
 When the Arizona Physical Therapy Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
 After this happens, the physical therapist receives notice and the board assigns an investigator to the case.
 Please note, having an attorney during this step can be crucial for physical therapists as they must submit a response, interview with the investigator while also possibly appearing at an Arizona Physical Therapy Board.

 After receiving an Arizona Physical Therapy Board Complaint or self-report, a physical therapist receives a notice from the Board requesting additional information as well as a response to allegations found in the complaint.
 From here, the Physical Therapy Board assigns an investigator to the complaint and they begin to collect evidence.
 The documents and evidence collected includes:

 - Employment files from the physical therapist’s employer and business